A little background jig modifications ...

 Give your Jig A Diet....

-I can remember when I was first started to modify my jigs, I took one of my favorite jigs and started cutting down the skirt.
-After I was done it looked horrible … my jig looked like it had an 1980’s-style rock bank mullet!
+I can remember when I was first started to think about jig modification, I took one of my favorite jigs and started cutting down the skirt.
+After I was done it looked horrible … my jig looked like it had an 1980’s-style rock band mullet!
 It was brutal.

 One thing you’ll notice by modifying the jig skirt is that you’ll see your jig has a completely different action underwater.
 You see, jigs straight out of the package still have a long skirt, sometimes the skirts strands will have a tendency to stick together and not give it a very lifelike appearance.

 However, after you’ve modified your jig skirt, you’ll see the jig’s skirt will fold in on itself when it’s being pulled.
 But when you stop it the skirt will naturally flare out looking like little legs or claws or appendages.
 It’s really cool, you’ll have to check it out when you do this to your jigs.

 Tip 6) PRO TIP: Denny Brauer says to give your jig a smaller profile, pull out 1/3rd of the strands.
-Works great on all types of jigs and accels in clearwater or high pressured water.
+Works great on all types of jigs and excels in clearwater or high pressured water.